Updated Armor

 Medium Shields.
 A medium shield is a common defensive technology that protects the user from weapons, the elements, or other hazards.

 Heavy Shields.
-Heavy shields are much larger and more cumbersome, but they offer more protection than their smaller counterparts.
+Heavy shields are much larger and offer more protection than their smaller counterparts.
 Due to their cumbersome size, however, they can only be wielded alongside simple weapons.

 Energy Shields.
-Energy shields are made almost entirely of energy barriers.
-Medium and heavy energy shields have a physical handheld component from which the barrier emanates; medium energy shields are orbs that are slightly larger than a fist, while heavy energy shields project from a large cross.
+Energy shields are made almost entirely of energy barriers emanating from a physical device.
 Activating and deactivating the shield can be performed with an object interaction or as a part of donning and doffing the shield.
 While deactivated, an energy shield's strength number decreases by one step (15 to 13, 13 to 11, or 11 to none).

 Physical Shields.
 Physical shields are made entirely of physical materials.
 They are cheaper than their generator counterparts, but heavier and requiring greater Strength to wield.